Blog

 What You Should Know About Feline Asthma

-Feline asthma is characterized by chronic inflammation of the small airways inside a cat’s lungs.
-Although there is no cure for feline asthma, the chronic condition can usually be managed effectively with medication and environmental adjustments.
-After being diagnosed with asthma, most cats can continue leading normal, happy lives.
+Feline asthma is a chronic condition characterized by chronic inflammation of the small airways inside a cat’s lungs.
+Although there is no cure, the condition can usually be managed effectively with medication and environmental adjustments, allowing most diagnosed cats to continue leading normal, happy lives.

 What Causes Feline Asthma

-Feline asthma is a condition that is caused by a cat’s immune system responding to inhaled allergens in an inappropriate way.
-Allergens are particles that, although normally harmless, can trigger an immune response in the body.
+Feline asthma is caused by a cat’s immune system responding inappropriately to inhaled allergens.
+Allergens are particles that, although normally harmless, can trigger an immune response.

 Common feline allergens include: